Discover Greece, Corinth Canal & the Adriatic

 Dubrovnik, Croatia

-Enjoy another fascinating day exploring the city of Dubrovnik.
-Be awed by the impressive Rectors Palace, a 15th-century Gothic Renaissance palace that was once the administrative centre of Dubrovnik.
+Spend another fascinating day exploring the city of Dubrovnik.
+Be awed by the impressive Rectors Palace, a 15th-century Gothic Renaissance palace that was once the administrative centre of the city.
 Enjoy a drink on the Stradun, the main thoroughfare through the city, and take a walk along the ancient city walls for panoramic views over the rooftops and Adriatic Sea.

 Split, Croatia

-Split is a stunning city laden with culture, history, and striking architecture.
-Take a stroll along the Riva, a palm-lined promenade that is the beating heart of the city, past beautiful terraces and bustling eateries with harbour views.
-Built from the 4th century AD and added to over millennia, the ruins of the Diocletians Palace dominate the city centre.
-This incredible UNESCO World Heritage Site comprised an imperial residence, military fortress, fortified town, with gates and walls; its remnants housing myriad bars and cafés today.
+Split is a stunning city laden with culture, history and striking architecture.
+Take a stroll along the Riva, a palm-lined promenade that is the beating heart of the city, passing beautiful terraces and bustling eateries with harbour views.
+Built from the fourth century and added to over 1,700 years, the ruins of Diocletians Palace dominate the city centre.
+This incredible World Heritage site comprises an imperial residence, military fortress and fortified town with gates and walls.
+Today, its remnants house a myriad of bars and cafés.

 Opatija, Croatia

-On the western peninsula of Croatia, southwest of the city of Rijeka, Opatija has alluring views across the Adriatic towards the Kvarner Islands and the distant Istrian Mountains.
-Known as the ‘Nice of Croatia’, Opatija was a seaside resort for the aristocratic class during the Austro-Hungarian Empire and it retains its lovely seaside promenades, handsome villas and manicured parks and gardens.
+On the western peninsula of Croatia, southwest of the large city of Rijeka, Opatija has alluring views across the Adriatic towards the Kvarner Islands and the distant Istrian Mountains.
+Known as the ‘Nice of Croatia’, Opatija was a seaside resort for the upper classes during the Austro-Hungarian Empire, and it retains its lovely seaside promenades, handsome villas and manicured parks and gardens.

 Piran, Slovenia

 Piran is a pretty town of red-tiled and whitewashed buildings clustered on the tip of Slovenia’s Piran Peninsula.
-Part of the Venetian Empire from the late 13th century to the end of the 18th century, Piran is known for its Gothic-style Venetian architecture.
-The town has a history of salt panning and its landscape is also dotted with olive groves and pebbly beaches.
-Restaurants line the waterfront and many serve seafood direct from the Adriatic, but you’ll also notice the Italian influences with gelaterias and pizzerias.
+Part of the Venetian Empire from the late 13th century to the end of the 18th century, Piran is known for its grand Gothic architecture.
+The town has a history of salt panning, and its landscape is dotted with olive groves and pebbly beaches.
+Restaurants line the waterfront and serve seafood direct from the Adriatic, as well as drawing inspiration from its Italian heritage with excellent gelaterias and pizzerias.

 Venice, Italy